-The Ph.D. degree in mechanical engineering is focused on research, and prepares students to develop new understanding and advanced technology to address contemporary problems.
+The Ph.D. degree in mechanical engineering is focused on research.
 Study and research programs for the Ph.D. degree are individually planned to fit the interests and background of the student.
 A comprehensive research project resulting in an original contribution to the field documented by a dissertation is required.
-Institute requirements for the Ph.D. degree are described in the section on degree requirements.
-Approximately two years of course work are required, and two or more additional years are usually needed for preparation of the dissertation.
+A minimum of three academic years in residence are required by the Institute.
+Typically, four or more years are needed for the completion of course work and thesis research.

 Advising and Thesis Supervision.
 An interim adviser is appointed for each student upon admission to a graduate degree in mechanical engineering.
 The interim adviser will serve as the primary mentor until the student finds a research adviser.
 It is the responsibility of the student to find an academic and research adviser within three terms of graduate residence at Caltech.
 In consultation with the adviser, the student must form a Ph.D. dissertation supervision committee within one year of graduate residence at Caltech.
-This committee shall consist of at least three members of the Caltech professorial faculty, with at least two members from the faculty in mechanical engineering.
+This committee shall consist of at least three members of the Caltech professorial faculty, with at least two members from the faculty in mechanical and civil engineering.
 The adviser shall serve as chair of this committee.
-This committee shall meet as requested by the student.
-Further, this committee shall meet annually to review progress and to approve the registration of the student beyond the fifth year of graduate residence at Caltech.
+The committee shall meet as requested by the student.
+Further, the committee shall meet annually to review progress and to approve the registration of the student beyond the fifth year of graduate residence at Caltech.